Cross-correlating 21cm intensity maps with Lyman Break Galaxies in the post-reionization era: Discussion and conclusions

 \section{Discussion and conclusions}

-The possibility of using the 21cm intensity mapping technique in the post-reionization era to put tight constraints on the cosmological parameters has recently received a great deal of attention (see for instance \cite{Bull_2014}).
-Future radio telescopes like the Square Kilometre Array can map the cosmological 21cm signal over a significant fraction of the sky with unprecedented precision, but will first need to contend with emission from galactic and extra-galactic foregrounds that is several orders of magnitude stronger.
+Precision cosmological constraints are currently provided by a variety of observables, including the cosmic microwave background (CMB), supernova distance measurements, and the clustering of galaxies (including baryon acoustic oscillations, BAO).
+A new technique, 21cm intensity mapping (IM), is expected to contribute significant improvements to these constraints in a number of ways (see for instance \cite{Bull_2014}).

+Intensity mapping will allow us to probe the matter distribution on redshifts not probed by any other cosmological observable, in particular, will let us to constrain the matter power spectrum on the post-reionization window $2\lesssim z \lesssim 6$.
+Unfortunately, intensity maps are strongly contaminated by the emission from galactic and extra-galactic foregrounds, which is several orders of magnitude stronger than the cosmological 21cm signal.
 A way of mitigating foreground contamination is to cross-correlate the 21cm intensity maps with galaxy catalogues.
 The foreground signals should mostly be uncorrelated with the cosmological HI and galaxy distributions, and so their effect on the galaxy-21cm cross-correlation is much reduced.
 The cross-spectrum can therefore be used as a robust way to confirm the detection of the 21cm auto-spectrum, and to otherwise study the signal in the presence of smaller systematic effects.
+Therefore, the cross-power spectrum is a more suitable quantity to study the IM signal than the 21cm auto-correlation, since it is less affected by the different contaminants of the IM signal.